 It is established for each item of the function tree (as defined in ECSS-E-ST-10, Annex H), and highlights the technical requirements, and the critical technology of each item.

-The TP is part of the system engineering plan (SEP) (as defined in ECSS-E-ST-10, Annex DAnnex E).
+The TP is part of the system engineering plan (SEP) (as defined in ECSS-E-ST-10, Annex D).

 Expected response